 The name of the sequence is edited in the edit line below the status panels.
 The maximum size of the name is 250 characters.
-If you need more information for the protein, you can use the 'Annotation' page (Info|Annotation or the 'a' button in the toolbar of the sequence window.
+If you need more information for the protein, you can use the 'Annotation' page

+(Info|Annotation or the 'a' button in the toolbar of the sequence window, see Chapter 3).